hikui/cloud_revision/Part3 Big data.md

 * concurrent updates are possible without distributed locks, since the updates will have different revision numbers. (in ==optimistic locking== only)
 * Coarse-grained DBMS models fit the optimistic locking of the MVCC method, since the number of transactions is less than in a comparable relational design.

+## Challenges of big data analytics

+Has to distribute both data and processing over many nodes.

+* Reading and writing distributed datasets.
+* Preserving data in the presence of failing data nodes.
+* Supporting the executionof MaReduce tasks.
+* Being fault-tolerant.
+* Coordinating the execution of tasks across a cluster.